samans/ieee-test/README.md

 samans is the owner of this repository

-samans-ncc1701 has a local clone of ieee-test

-samans-ncc75567 has a fork on github which has a local clone of samans-ncc75567's fork of ieee-test
+samans-ncc75567 has a clone of this on their local pc

-process related to using the fork
-- sync your github with "upstream"
-- sync your local PC from your "origin"

-process related to using the clone
+The idea is to have something like this "ieee-test" repository for use by IEEE 802.1 Yang editors.
+The IEEE 802.1 Yang editors would not need to fork or clone the IETF's YangModels/Yang.
+IEEE 802.1 YANGsters could appoint a few people to merge the changes from the IEEE's repository to the IETF's repository.